 Higher Logic also provides the users with a comprehensive support section with FAQs, “how-to” community blogs, and best practice tips and tricks to navigating and using Higher Logic to meet goals.
 Users can easily click the different sections, navigate the pages, and easily access the help section as needed.
 Higher Logic also offers a “Browse” area, which allows the user to easily browse the application’s features as well as the content.

-Although Influitive provides the user with a workable and user-friendly user interface, it isn’t the prettiest to look at.
+Although Higher Logic provides the user with a workable and user-friendly user interface, it isn’t the prettiest to look at.
 It also lacks training tools and resources.
-All in all, Higher Logic gets the job done.

 These products are all fabulous to use, and I honestly believe you will enjoy working with any of them.
 While I’m definitely leaning towards Influitive for its highly attractive and engaging user interface and experience, and how much I love its design aesthetics, each application offers its own unique features and value.